ExpositionEngineering/exposition-engineering-proposal-one-starter/writing/proposals/show_proposal_one.md

 ## 🦜 References

 TODO: Please reference at least three web sites or articles from a journal or a conference proceedings that you studied when preparing this proposal.
-If you used any type of artificial intelligence (AI) writing assistant tools, please explain clearly which tools you used, how you used them, and what content they helped you to brainstorm, write, or revise.

 TODO: Make sure that you use correctly formatted Markdown links to the references that you consulted when writing this show proposal.